 How Quinoa Milk Gave Me My Confidence Back

 - 1 cup white quinoa unsoaked, organic

-- 1 tbsp organic honey or maple syrup optional
+- 1 tablespoon organic honey or maple syrup optional

 - 1 cup ice cubes